When You Walk in the Room: Content

 The song's lyrics attempt to detail the singer's emotions when in the presence of the person he or she loves.
 There is also an expression of frustration by the singer that he or she cannot manage to tell that person of his or her love.

 The song was produced using the "Wall of Sound" method of Phil Spector.

 The Searchers version

-The Searchers had previously a hit song in early 1964 with "Needles and Pins" recorded by Jackie DeShannon, and they then recorded another of DeShannon's song "When You Walk in the Room".
+British rock band The Searchers had a hit song in early 1964 with "Needles and Pins," previously recorded by Jackie DeShannon, and they then recorded this, another song previously recorded by DeShannon.
 Their version reached No. 35 in the US and No. 3 in the UK.
 The group also recorded a German version titled "Wenn ich dich seh".

 Charts

 The Sports version

 Australian rock band The Sports released a version of the song as the second single from their debut studio album, Reckless.
 It reached No. 42 on the Australian Kent Music Report chart.